Uberspace/lab/source/guide_frogtab.rst

 The installation is complete.
 To use Frogtab, open ``https://isabell.uber.space`` in your browser.

-To create a personal link, see `Registering for a personal link`_ on the help page of Frogtab.
+To create a personal link, see "Registering for a personal link" on the help page of your Frogtab installation.

 Best practices
 ==============